mozsearch/mozsearch/docs/aws.md

     package becomes v2.
   - Debian: Yeah, v2 is available on some versions, `apt show awscli` and see if the major version is >= 2.
 Keep upgrading until that's true.
+  - Nix: the devShell in our flake.nix provides awscli2.
+Just call `nix develop`.
 - OS X:
   - In the #iam channel, using "brew" was recommended.
 - Everything else, or if the above didn't work for you: